 To reach the Agafay Desert from Marrakesh, you need to drive through the High Atlas Mountains, which itself is a wonderful experience you won’t want to miss.
 Then it’s on to the Agafay Desert and its stark desert landscape that feels like another planet.
 While not the stereotypical sand dunes you may be picturing, the landscape is nonetheless striking.
 Common activities include quad biking, desert dinners, horse and camel rides, and visiting Berber villages to learn about Berber life and culture over traditional tea.

 4. Other Popular Tours

 - Classic Ballooning Flight & Optional Camel Ride

-- Marrakech to Merzouga 3-Day Desert Safari
+- Marrakesh to Merzouga 3-Day Desert Safari

 - Ourika Valley & Atlas Mountains Day Tour

-So there you have it – the ultimate Marrakech itinerary with everything you need to know to comfortably explore Marrakesh in 3 days.
+So there you have it – the ultimate Marrakesh itinerary with everything you need to know to comfortably explore Marrakesh in 3 days.
 Hopefully you’re now a bit more confident about your trip and excited to experience the city for yourself.